APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/E. staging2schema/2_guide_checklist.md

 ### Schema.org Guide Implementation Checklist

+> [!NOTE]
+Use this checklist to implement Schema.org `Dataset` descriptions consistently and in alignment with FAIR principles.

 #### Core Properties
 - [ ] **Name & Description**: Add `name`, `description`, and `keywords`
 - [ ] **Identifier**: Assign persistent `identifier` (DOI or similar)